jkotan/scingestor/README.md

 ## scicat_dataset_ingest

-Re-ingestion script for SciCat RawDatasets and OrigDatablocks is usually launched at the end of the beamtime.
+Re-ingestion script for SciCat Datasets and OrigDatablocks is usually launched at the end of the beamtime.
 ```
 scicat_dataset_ingest -c ~/.scingestor.yaml
 ```